rtreharne/Code-robustness-model/README.md

 # Modelling Code Robustness

-## Ayrron Dale-Evans Honours Project 2018/19
+## Masters Project 2018/19

-Ayrron, please put a brief description of the project here. make a ocde robustenss model based on goodarzi et al 2004.
+please put a brief description of the project here. make a ocde robustenss model based on goodarzi et al 2004.
 To run Rob's "main.py" script: